 In 2022, Tim Scott voted against the Respect for Marriage Act, which provided federal statutory recognition of same-sex marriage.

-In February 2023, it was reported that Tim Scott was preparing for a presidential run.
-He announced a "listening tour" that would include a Black History Month event in Charleston, South Carolina, as the tour's first stop.
+In February 2023, it was reported that Scott was preparing for a presidential run.
+He announced a "listening tour" that would include a Black History Month event in Charleston, South Carolina, as the tour's first stop and then hosted events and speeches throughout Iowa, the first state to vote in the 2024 Republican presidential primaries.

 On April 12, 2023, Tim Scott formed an exploratory committee to potentially run for president.

-In May 2023, Tim Scott declared his candidacy for the 2024 Republican Party presidential nomination.
+In May 2023, Tim Scott announced his candidacy for the 2024 Republican Party presidential nomination.

 In May 2023, Tim Scott shared details about being in a relationship with an unnamed girlfriend.

-On August 23, 2023, in a debate between Republican presidential candidates, Tim Scott said: "If God made you a man, you play sports—against men."
+On August 23, 2023, during a debate between Republican presidential candidates, Tim Scott stated: "If God made you a man, you play sports—against men."

 In November 2023, Tim Scott publicly announced he was dating Mindy Noce, an interior designer from Charleston.